zeyuyang8/plotnet/README.md

 ## Overview

-PlotNet is a Python package for plotting multi-layer perceptron architectures.
+This project, inspired by the [TensorFlow Playground](https://playground.tensorflow.org/), is about visualizing the architecture of multi-layer perceptrons.

 ## Installation Instructions